SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 **Explanation 🔎**

 As you can see, this function expects a single argument that it will treat as the name of a division.
-It then emits that name (and the `-n` option tells `echo` not to print a newline, because we're also wanting to emit any existing contacts too for that division's directory).
+It then emits that name (and the `-n` option tells `echo` not to print a newline, because we're also intending to emit any existing contacts too for that division's directory).

 It then calls the `get` action on the `accounts/global-account` object, specifying the `--show-hierarchy` option, but this time asking for JSON output (with `--format json`).
 This produces a reliable structure of information from which we can pick out directory information, which we do with the `jq` invocation that this output is then piped into.